apache/systemds/standalone-guide.md

 ### Train Model on First Sample

 Now, we can train our model based on the first sample.
 To do this, we utilize the `LinearRegDS.dml` (Linear Regression Direct Solve) script.
-Note that SystemML also includes a `LinearRegCG.dml` (Linear Regression Conjugate Gradient) algorithm for situations where the number of features is large.
+Note that SystemDS also includes a `LinearRegCG.dml` (Linear Regression Conjugate Gradient) algorithm for situations where the number of features is large.

     ./bin/systemml ./scripts/algorithms/LinearRegDS.dml -nvargs X=linRegData.train.data.csv Y=linRegData.train.labels.csv B=betas.csv fmt=csv